 Behavioral Health Clinician

-Please Note: To protect our patients, our workforce and our community, Valley Health is requiring that all newly hired employees and internal transfers (current employees requesting internal transfers) must have received at least one COVID-19 vaccination dose.
+COVID-19 VACCINE INFORMATION: To protect our patients, our workforce and our community, Valley Health is requiring that all newly hired employees and internal transfers (current employees requesting internal transfers) be fully vaccinated.
 Newly hired Applicants (those not currently employed by Valley Health) who have been offered a position will have to provide documentation of their vaccination status at the time of their Employee Health appointment.
 For internal transfers, Employee Health will contact you if they have questions around your vaccination status.
 Valley Health has a process for applicants who have been offered a position to request an exemption or deferral for medical or religious reasons.
 To search for vaccine locations, visit vaccines.gov.

 - Entity: Winchester Medical Center